chainstack/docs/docs/tutorials/academic-certificates-on-ethereum.md

 }
 ```

 This is an ownable contract.
+It is implemented in the following way:

+* Only an authority can generate a certificate.
+On contract deployment, the authority is the account that deploys the contract.
+The authority is the contract owner.
-It is implemented in a way that only authority can generate a certificate and only the contract owner can transfer his authority.
+* The contract owner can transfer their authority.

 ``` js
 // DocStamp.sol